TN Guv returns govt bill seeking NEET exemption for state; says its against interest of rural students | Politics

 - India

-(Eds: Adds details, reax) Chennai, Feb 3 ( PTI) Tamil Nadu Governor RN Ravi has returned to the state government, an Assembly bill seeking exemption to the state from the National Eligibility cum Entrance Test (NEET), saying it went against the interests of rural and economically poor students.
+(Eds: Adds details) Chennai, Feb 3 ( PTI) Tamil Nadu Governor R N Ravi has returned to the state government, an Assembly bill seeking exemption to the state from the National Eligibility cum Entrance Test (NEET), saying it went against the interests of rural and economically poor students, as the government announced convening an all-party meeting to discuss the future course of action.

+The meeting of all parties having representation in the state Assembly will be held on February 5 at the Secretariat under Chief Minister M K Stalin.

 The Governor has returned the bill, adopted by the state Assembly in September 2021 and the report of a High Level committee constituted by the Tamil Nadu government in this connection to the Assembly Speaker M Appavu, a Raj Bhavan release said.